matt158x/HealthlyMobileApp/README.md

-<b>Healthly is a mobile application designed to support a healthy lifestyle written in Java for Android phones.</b>
+#Healthly is a mobile application designed to support a healthy lifestyle written in Java for Android phones.

 The application uses a database to store userdata.
 Healthly contains functions such as counting calories and macro, counting calories burned, calculating BMI, healthy recipes, training plans.